bodhi-project/spirit-and-nature/content/about.md

 ---
-title: About
+title: Towards Life Beautiful
-cover: /content-assets/about/about4_1075X900.jpg
+cover: /content-assets/about/banner.jpg
-category: general
+category: Articles
 date: 2017-03-02
-abstract: Lorem markdownum supplex.
-Care ferre nos praemia detestatur oderit vitatumque, tardius pello ostentare; dixit.
+abstract: Spirit and Nature is a learning centre situated in the middle of a forest in Auroville in India.
-variant: page
+variant: none
 tags:
   - say hi
 ---